eskapandr/DataLearn/DE-101/Module02/README.md

 ## 2. Uploading data to database.
 Creating SQL tables from Excel tables

 Then we needed to download data to our database from .xlsx file Superstore.
+I have creates tables from prepared .sql files.
+Example: